Paddy Driver: Motorsports career

 Driver competed on the Grand Prix motorcycle racing circuit from 1959 to 1965.
 His best result was in 1965 when he rode a Matchless to a third-place finish in the 500cc world championship behind Mike Hailwood and Giacomo Agostini.

-He participated in two World Championship Formula One Grands Prix, scoring no championship points.
+Driver participated in two World Championship Formula One Grands Prix, scoring no championship points.
 Driver was a regular competitor in the South African Formula One championship for many years, starting with the 1963 Rand Grand Prix, but only graduated full-time in 1969, driving a Formula 5000 Lola for Doug Serrurier.
-From 1971 he entered his own McLaren under the guise of Team Personality, finishing third in the series final classification.
-In 1974 he was hired by Team Gunston, racing a Formula One Lotus 72, and repeating his third place.
+From 1971, he entered his own McLaren under the guise of Team Personality, finishing third in the series final classification.
+In 1974, he was hired by Team Gunston, racing a Formula One Lotus 72, and repeating his third place.

 Driver is one of a small group of people who have raced in both the Grand Prix motorcycle World Championship and Formula One.
 The group also includes John Surtees, Mike Hailwood and Johnny Cecotto.